Gracesblades/SellAll/README.md

 - **Clear your inventory of any items you do not want to be sold!**
 - This plugin sells every item inside bags named `'loot'` (can be anywhere in name) when enabled, as soon as you are near a recognized vendor.
-- The plugin **cannot create pop-up windows** or custom UI because of AOSharp in-game plugin API restrictions.
-All feedback and warnings are shown in chat.

 ---